harryliew/WGAN-QC/README.md

 --K 1.0
 ```

-For severe checkerboard artifacts, try to add the following options
+If you have severe checkerboard artifact issues, try to add the following options
 ```
 --res_ratio 1.0 --DOptIters 5
 ```